Book of Discipline Section 1: The Churches

 People: We uphold equity and accountability in our relationships, structures, and responsibilities for the denomination.

 Leader: In covenant with God and each other, we enter afresh into a relationship of mutuality.

-People: With God's grace, we joyfully live out our worldwide connection in mission for the transformation of the world.
+People: With God’s grace, we joyfully live out our worldwide connection in our mission to make disciples of Jesus Christ for the transformation of the world.